 Highlights: Sri Lanka Vs Australia Test Match, Galle Fort

 This was only the third day of the scheduled five day Test Match but Australia was in enormous trouble, the hope was David Warner and Steve Smith would stage a fight back that could at least get this match into the fourth day even if victory would have been a miracle.
-Alas it was to be and in fact Australia struggled to avoid defeat before the lunch break.
+Alas it was not to be and in fact Australia struggled to avoid defeat before the lunch break.

 The group had seats in one of the few stands on this small picturesque ground by the sea, but most gave them up to go down to one of the grass areas.
-I stuck it out until the lunch break worried there won’t even be a break but Australia just got there.
-This allowed me to exit the ground and explore the Galle Fort which was definitely worth my time.
-There is a lot of restoration work going on but you could still see the main attractions in particular the Galle Clock.
+I stuck it out until the lunch break worried there won’t even be a lunch break but Australia just managed to survive that long.

 The tuk tuk riders obviously thought I was incapable of walking 500 metres or so in the heat with all their offers of rides but I wanted to stretch the legs and explore the different levels of the fort.

 There was a festive air from all supporters, even the Australian supporters were trying to make the most of this one sided match.
 There was music and dancing, and that come before the victory about 40 minutes into the session.
-Australia couldn’t even make it to half way in the match, so much for being the world number one team, this loss officially dropped us to second but I feel that we are way overrated.
+Australia couldn’t even make it to half way in the match, so much for being the world number one Test team, this loss officially dropped us to second but I feel that we are way overrated.

-The early finish might we were headed to our last hotel a lot earlier than except back in Hikkaduwa.
+The early finish might we were headed to our last hotel a lot earlier than expected in Hikkaduwa.
 The Hikkaduwa Tranz Resort was amazing to look at but after arriving around 2.30 pm I had to wait to 3.30 pm to get my room, but the view I will enjoy for the next 5 nights is worth it.